SoftUni-Internal/interactive-content/EN/01-Data-Definition-And-Data-Types/04-Table-Customization.md

 INSERT INTO `employees` (`id`, `first_name`, `last_name`) VALUES (3, 'Priscilla', 'Graffin');
 ```

-The above query should work if you did the previous steps correctly.
+This query should work if you did the previous steps correctly.

 Run `SELECT * FROM employees` to make sure the 3 records were inserted correctly.

 [/slide]